ejcoyle88/exchange-rates-service/README.md

 ## web.config options
 ### CacheExpiryTime
 The number of minutes before the cache should expire.
+Default: 60 minutes.
 ### DataFetchingStrategy
 The strategy class to call when the API should be hit.
 Possible values are:
   OpenExchangeRates